kash661/GroceryTime/README.md

 # GroceryTime

 GroceryTime is a simple and convenient grocery shopping app that helps you manage your grocery list on the go.
-With GroceryTi,e, you can easily create, organize, and track your shopping list, making your grocery shopping experience a breeze.
+With GroceryTime, you can easily create, organize, and track your shopping list, making your grocery shopping experience a breeze.

 ## Features